 Our board consists of the following faculty members:

-Joris van Wijk, Associate Professor Criminology, Director Master programme International Crimes and Criminology
+Joris van Wijk, Associate Professor Criminology, Director Master programme International Crimes, Conflict and Criminology

 Joris received his Law and Criminology degree at the Faculty of Law, VU University Amsterdam.
 In 2007 he obtained his PhD at this same university, defending the study ‘Luanda-Holanda; irregular (asylum) migration from Angola to the Netherlands’.
 In 2008, he was the recipient of the ESC Young Criminologist Award.